-When is Amazon Prime Day 2021?
+When is Amazon Prime Day 2022?

-Despite being a little earlier than usual, it does seem like Prime Day will gradually go back to its usual timetable.
 In the meantime, Amazon continues to offer some excellent discounts each day if you're looking for a quick bargain.

-What to expect from Prime Day 2021
+What to expect from Prime Day 2022

-Premium headphones have been very popular on Amazon over the last couple of years and 2021 will likely see that continue, particularly for Sony and Bose headphones.
+Premium headphones have been very popular on Amazon over the last couple of years and 2022 will likely see that continue, particularly for Sony and Bose headphones.
 With the Bose Noise Cancelling Headphones 700 one of the more expensive ANC cans on the market, Prime Day will be a great time to get a set for less, especially if Amazon offers a bigger discount than last year's AU$200 off.

 What happened during Prime Day last year?